 What are the customs and laws for Tonga?

-HOT TIP: World History in Context is available through the EPIC databases.
+To find out about the culture of Tonga, which includes customs, laws and many other aspects of culture, we recommend checking out the EPIC databases.
 To get to the EPIC databases you will need a password from your school librarian first.
 Or, you can log on to AnyQuestions.co.nz between 1 and 6pm Monday to Friday, and one of the librarians can help you online.
 Some EPIC databases may also be available through your public library.

 HOT TIP: Another place to look is Wikipedia which has great coverage of many topics, including Tongan laws and customs.
 But you need to be aware that this information is contributed by lots of different people.
 If you are using this site, it always pays to check the information against that on other sites or in books from the library.

 Don't forget to check out our other ManyAnswers entries about Tonga.